Wednesday, May 9, 2018

-Then, suddenly, I heard a rustling through the woods, and someone was calling my name?
-I tried to call back, but I exhausted my ability to speak and was loosing consciousness again.
+Then, suddenly, I heard a rustling through the woods, and someone was calling my name.
+I tried to call back, but I exhausted my ability to speak and was losing consciousness again.
 Then, I thought about my animal friends.
 Perhaps they would bring the villagers to me?

 “In fact,” Shalone’s voice continued, “They will be here soon.
 I will stay with you here until they arrive.
 Then you must trust them and allow them to love and care for you.”

 I knew exactly what Shalone was talking about.
 I had pushed away everyone and had not allowed them into my world.
 I had never allowed them to care for me, and then blamed them that they did not take care of me.

 With that realization, I heard them coming through the woods.

 Suddenly, two hunting dogs had found me and were barking and running back to my friends to guide them to me.
 Oh my, I said “my friends.”
 Does this mean that I can finally let other people enter my heart and my mind?”

 “There she is!”
 I heard the strong voice of my friend John.
 Yes, he had tried and tried again to be my friend, but I had shunned him, and not in very nice ways.

 “Do I need to fall off a cliff to finally trust people?”
 I said out loud.